 Hey Coach,

-My 15-year old son is playing on a travel soccer team this year, and included with the team is some optional performance training.
-While I understand that some gym work is necessary, he doesn’t seem to find it helpful, and just wants to play soccer.
-Should I require him to do to the training?
+My 15-year old daughter is playing on a club volleyball team this year, and included with the team is some optional performance training.
+While I understand that some gym work is necessary, she doesn’t seem to find it helpful, and just wants to play volleyball.
+Should I require her to do to the training?

 For many of us, working out is a chore: something we should do, but will avoid at any opportunity.
 Yet we all understand that working out has benefits that impact our entire lives.
 So, we go.
 And we feel better for it.